Geelong Hosts Australian Orphanage Museum

 “Many have yet to be compensated, even nominally, under the Redress scheme.”

 “Many will never be compensated for the fear, abuse, work, prejudice and work they were forced to endure while little children.”

 “They were meant to be cared for but they were subjected to horrific lives instead and even in their eighties and nineties they still bear the scars.”

 Joanna Penglase, CLAN co-founder, echoed Ms Sheedy’s sentiments, saying: “We had to grow up without our parents and pretend it didn’t matter.”

 CLAN is the peak agency supporting and advocating for victims of abuse, neglect, and child labour in orphanages, children’s homes, foster care, training farms, missions, and laundries in both Australia and New Zealand.

 It has more than 900 members with offices in Sydney and Geelong.

-The Australian Orphanage Museum will be officially opened by CLAN patron Corio MHR and Deputy Leader of the Opposition Richard Marles on 19 October at 62 McKillop Street.
+The Australian Orphanage Museum was opened by CLAN patron Corio MHR and Deputy Leader of the Opposition Richard Marles on 20 October at 62 McKillop Street.

 If you wish to visit the Museum please ring the CEO of CLAN for opening days & hours